Line 6 (company): DL4

 Following the success of the POD, Line 6 introduced the DL4 digital delay pedal in 1999 as part of a series of groundbreaking digital effects pedals.
 It models 16 vintage delay effects, including the Echoplex, Space Echo, and the Electro-Harmonix Deluxe Memory Man, and featured a looping function.
 Premier Guitar credited the DL4 for expanding on the capabilities of a typical delay pedal and creating its own niche that influenced indie and experimental music.
 Users include Joe Perry, Dave Grohl, Joe Satriani, and Thom Yorke.
 Line 6 released a MKII version in 2024.

 Variax

 Line 6's Variax series, produced between 2002 and 2023, used internal electronics to process the sound from individual strings to emulate the sound of specific guitars and other instruments, such as a banjo and sitar.
 The Variax was available primarily in electric guitar models, but acoustic and electric bass guitar models were available in the past.

 Helix

 Line 6 launched the floorboard modeler Helix in 2015 as its next-generation flagship modeling effects unit, utilizing a then-newly-developed "HX" engine that supported 72 amp models, 37 speaker cabinets, 16 microphone models, and 194 effects.
 The Helix has since expanded into a successful family of products, including the smaller HX Stomp and HX Stomp XL, and the Helix LT, with the diminutive Stomp consistently ranking as the top seller among all amp modelers and effects processors on Reverb.com.

+In November 2025, Line 6 expanded its multi-effects lineup with the release of the Helix Stadium series, introducing an updated processing architecture and the proprietary Agoura modeling methodology.